-Crewe Town Football Club operates through its club committee of seven members which is bound together by our Constitution and our Mission Statement.
+Crewe Town Football Club operates through its club committee of eight members which is bound together by our Constitution and our Club DNA/Philosophy

 All Committee members are unpaid volunteers.